 SKU (Stock Keeping Units)

-It is critical that each product you add to the Product Catalogue has an SKU.
-Products without an SKU will be rejected when imported.
-As products are imported into the Product Catalogue individual products are identified by their SKU and if the item already exists in the database it is replaced otherwise it is treated as a new product.
+It is critical that each product you add to the Product Catalogue has a unique SKU.
+Products without a SKU will be rejected when imported.
+As products are imported into the Product Catalogue individual products are identified by their SKU and if the item already exists in the database it is replaced, otherwise it is treated as a new product.
 The SKU must correspond to a unique product; for example, if you add a kettle with an SKU of ABC123 to your Feed then a week later add a toaster with an SKU of ABC123 both products will be treated as the same product.

 Categories and Attributes